e-xx666/zhubonan.github.io/menu/about.md

 Where I completed my PhD degree, working on modelling transition oxide thin films using first-principles methods coupled with structure prediction.

-### MSci&BA 2012-2016
+### MSci and BA 2012-2016
 #### University of Cambridge, Queens' College

-I studied the Natural Sciences Physics, also includes some materials science and a bit of Earth Science.
+I studied the Natural Sciences Physics, quite a lot of Materials Science and a touch of Earth Sciences.

 ------------------------
 ## Research experiences